Teachings of the Eagle Feather, Part 19

 – Part of the 7 Fires Prophecy predicting that in the time of the 7th Fire a New People will emerge who will ask their Elders to help them guide them into finding back the Good Red Road.
 Source: "Journey of Our People."

 Thus, the Good Red Spiritual Life Road that two wiijiiwaganag walk together against the background of the above-described Midewiwin teachings are graphically represented by the red flames that make up the rings’ eagle feather inlays.
 As I was designing the rings I wanted the seven flames to symbolize the historical journey of my People – and, viewed in a broader context, the Life Fire that burns in all human beings; the eagle feather itself denotes the spiritual, sacred nature of, what my ancestors called minwenindiwin: courtship, and wiidigendiwin: the companionship that exists between two life partners – which they considered the strongest of bonds.

-In conclusion, the ring design of the flaming eagle feather is a vibrant metaphor of the ritual words spoken by nookomis (a grandmother) as she, according to ancient tradition, sews the hems of the coats of a man and a woman together in marriage:
+In conclusion, the ring design of the flaming eagle feather is a vibrant metaphor of the ritual words spoken by nookomis (a grandmother) as she, according to ancient tradition, sews the hems of the coats of two companions-on-the-path-of-life together in marriage:

 dibishkoo giga naagadom miikana.